commanded/commanded/guides/Events.md

 end
 ```

 Note, due to event serialization you should expect that only: strings, numbers and boolean values defined in an event are preserved; any other value will be converted to a string.
-You can control this behaviour as described in [serialization](https://github.com/commanded/commanded/blob/master/guides/Serialization.md) section.
+You can control this behaviour as described in the [Serialization](https://hexdocs.pm/commanded/serialization.html#content) guide.

 ## Event handlers